 Presence levels than its aforementioned peers in this marketplace.
 These

-SentinelOne PingSafe, CheckPoint CloudGuard, and Dynatrace / Runecast (
+SentinelOne PingSafe, CheckPoint CloudGuard, and Dynatrace / Runecast (again

 listed by the highest Momentum positioning first).
 It should be noted that Wiz